albertaloop/T_SWE_2025_2026/README.md

 # T_SWE_2025_2026
-### NEEDS TO BE UPDATED

-This repository references three submodules GUI, Firmware, and Albertaloop-2023-Website.
-These submodules contain all of the software for Albertaloop during the 2023-2024 school year.
-The submodules must be updated on a regular basis so this repository will link to the most recent commit.
+This repository references three modules GUI, Firmware, and FSM doc.
+These modules contain all of the software for Albertaloop during the 2025-2026 school year.

 Instructions for using submodules: https://git-scm.com/book/en/v2/Git-Tools-Submodules </br>
 Documentation for git: https://git-scm.com/docs